furkanturkn/deveng-networking-kmp/README.md

-# Deveng Networking Module
+# Deveng Networking KMP

-The **Deveng Networking Module** is a Kotlin-based networking solution designed to simplify REST API communication and WebSocket management.
+The **Deveng Networking KMP** is a Kotlin Multiplatform networking solution designed to simplify REST API communication and WebSocket management.
-It provides a unified API for handling network requests, token-based authentication, localization, and advanced error handling with minimal setup.
+It provides a unified API for handling network requests, token-based authentication, localization, custom headers, and advanced error handling with minimal setup.
 This library is tailored for projects requiring a robust, reusable, and multiplatform-friendly networking layer.